Super Mario Bros. 3: Reception

 Super Mario Bros.
 3 was lauded by the video game press.
 It is frequently considered the best game released on the NES.
-Computer and Video Games editors Paul Rand, Tim Boone and Frank O'Connor awarded the game a 98% score, praising it for its gameplay, replayability, sound, and graphics.
-Boone commented that the game is nearly flawless in its utterly "stupendous incredibility and absolutely impossible to put down for anything less than a fire alarm and even then you find yourself weighing down the odds."
+Computer and Video Games editors Paul Rand, Tim Boone and Frank O'Connor awarded it a 98% score, praising it for its gameplay, replayability, sound, and graphics.
+Boone said it was nearly flawless in its utterly "stupendous incredibility and absolutely impossible to put down for anything less than a fire alarm and even then you find yourself weighing down the odds."
 Rand called Super Mario Bros.
 3 the best video game ever, labeling it "the Mona Lisa of gaming" and stating that it is "astoundingly brilliant in every way, shape, and form."
-O'Connor stated that the game "makes Sonic the Hedgehog look like a wet Sunday morning and even gives the Super Famicom's Super Mario World a run for its money."
+O'Connor said it "makes Sonic the Hedgehog look like a wet Sunday morning and even gives the Super Famicom's Super Mario World a run for its money".

 In the Japanese publication Famitsu, the four reviewers all praised the game.
 One said that while it borrows elements from previous Super Mario games it was still full of diversity and challenge.
 Another called it the best in the series since Super Mario Bros, but found it slightly dated in gameplay.
 Super Mario Bros.
 3 received the second-highest scores from Famitsu that year, behind Dragon Quest III.
 In Famicom Hisshoubon, the two reviewers gave enthusiastic reviews; one said it pushed the limits of side-scrolling action games and the other that they had never seen a game with so many ideas that has been thought out so well.
 Each reviewer criticized the high price of 6500 yen and felt it might be too difficult for a game aimed at a wide audience.

 Julian Rignall of Mean Machines said Super Mario Bros.
 3 was the finest game he had ever played, citing its addictiveness, depth, and challenge.
 A second Mean Machines reviewer, Matt Regan, predicted it would be a bestseller in the United Kingdom, and echoed Rignall's praise, calling it a "truly brilliant game".
-Regan further stated that the game offered elements which tested the player's "brains and reflexes", and that though the graphics were simple, they were "incredibly varied".
-In a preview of the game, Nintendo Power gave it high marks in graphics, audio, challenge, gameplay, and enjoyability.
-The items hidden in the game's levels, such as the warp whistles, were well-received: Rignall regarded them as part of the game's addictiveness, and Sheff stated that finding them provided a sense of satisfaction.
+Regan said it offered elements which tested the player's "brains and reflexes", and that though the graphics were simple, they were "incredibly varied".
+In a preview, Nintendo Power gave it high marks in graphics, audio, challenge, gameplay, and enjoyability.
+The hidden items, such as the warp whistles, were well-received: Rignall regarded them as part of the addictiveness, and Sheff stated that finding them provided a sense of satisfaction.

-Criticism focused on particular aspects of the game.
-Rignall described the audio and visuals as being outdated in comparison to games on the Mega Drive/Genesis and Super NES (the latter platform having already been launched in other regions by the time Super Mario Bros.
-3 was released in Europe).
+Rignall described the audio and visuals as being outdated in comparison to games on the Mega Drive/Genesis and SNES.
+The SNES had been launched in other regions by the time Super Mario Bros.
+3 was released in Europe.